 Reda Al-Fardan is the Bahraini software developer behind Bahrain Map.
 A CPISP recipient, he received his BA in Chemical Engineering from the University of Cambridge, and his MSc in Polymer Technology from Loughborough University.
 He was previously a risk analyst at Gulf International Bank before joining A.T.
 Kearney as a management consultant in the Gulf region.

-Bahrain Watch is entirely self-funded by its five members and receives no outside funding.
-The members work on an unpaid voluntary basis.
+Bahrain Watch is mostly self-funded by its members.
+Members work on an unpaid voluntary basis.

 Bahrain Watch has recently received a donation from the Cultures of Resistance, a grant from Hivos International, a grant from Access Now, and a grant from the Dangerous Speech Global Fund.